 I have previously made these as gingerbread bliss balls, but this time I have made them into Christmas shapes using a cookie cutter.

 If you don't have the inclination or time to do this then the gingerbread balls taste just as good!

 Additional Recipe Notes

-- If the weather is getting warmer for you like it is for us here in New Zealand then I find it easier to pop the dough mixture in the freezer for 10 minutes before rolling out and cutting into shapes.
-This allows the dough to firm up and will enable you to cut out the cookies into into a cleaner shape without leaving as sticky mess.
+- If the weather is getting warmer for you like it is for us here in New Zealand then I find it easier to pop the dough mixture in the freezer for 10 minutes before rolling it out and cutting it into shapes.
+This allows the dough to firm up and will enable you to cut out the cookies into a cleaner shape without leaving a sticky mess.